KimbakiS/KimbakiS.github.io/projects/cybersecurity-home-lab.md

 - Create a firewall rule to allow Analyst VM to accesss Security Onion's web portal at `192.168.106.131`

 ### Testing & Troubleshooting
-- Check if traffic is being captured from the Windows Server on the span port and sent to the monitoring interface `ens224` (Vmnet5) -- ``sudo tcpdump -i ens224``
+- Check if traffic is being captured from the Windows Server on the span port and sent to the monitoring interface `ens224` (Vmnet5) -- ``sudo tcpdump -i ens224`` -- CHECK

 - Legacy command to add an anlyst machine with `sudo so-allow` was not longer valid, so found an alternative: `sudo so-firewall includehost analyst 192.168.106.133`